Tharis: Lifestyle and culture

 The Thar live in the harsh environment of the Thar Desert, therefore they spend a considerable amount of time fetching water for themselves or their animals.
 The Thari marry early, often during teenage years.
-They wake up early and herd the animals with the females waking up earlier than the men.
+They wake up early and herd the animals with the women waking up earlier than the men.
 The Thari are known for their carpet industry, and earlier in history they used to make shawls.
-The Thari also celebrate Lok Mela, along with the Sindhis.
+The Thari also celebrate Lok Mela.

 The Thari have suffered throughout history due to the environment they live in, but as the world progresses into a new era, the Tharis have been suffering even more with no cars or phones.
-The music of the Thari is regarded as Rajsthani music with a "little spice" to it.
-The ethnobotany of plants used by the Thari people has been considered affective by scientists.
+The music of the Thari is regarded as Rajsthani music with a "little spice" to it.The ethnobotany of plants used by the Thari people has been considered effective by scientists.

 The Thari, whether Muslim or Hindu, have always been peaceful to each other.
-Some Thari women work in coal minings across Sindh.